ColumnColumn

 The whirlwind of the Korean Wave in Vietnam cannot be underestimated.

-Since its entry into the market in 2011, CJ Entertainment has steadily implemented a strategy to strengthen local content by teaming up with Vietnamese film companies.
-In a market that had been dominated by Hollywood films, CJ Entertainment advocated diversification of film content and concentrated on local films by expanding the distribution and screening of local Vietnamese commercial and artistic films.
+Since entering Vietnam in 2011, CJ Entertainment has steadily implemented a strategy of partnering with Vietnamese film companies to strengthen local content.
+In a market once dominated almost entirely by Hollywood films, CJ promoted content diversification by expanding the distribution and screening of Vietnamese commercial and art films, deliberately programming local films more intensively.

-As a result, the number of local audiences watching local films has increased significantly.
-In 2011, when it first opened, only 11 local films were shown, but just seven years later, in 2018, the number had quadrupled to 40.
+As a result, the number of local audiences watching Vietnamese films has increased significantly.
+In 2011, the year CJ entered the market, only 11 local films were screened.
+Just seven years later, by 2018, that number had quadrupled to 40 films.

 South Korean companies are likely to break away from the speed-only strategies they have used in the past in order to grow steadily in the Vietnamese market.
 This is supported by the fact that, according to the editor-in-chief of Sinxiao Vietnam, many Korean companies are now feeling the limitations of managing their business with a bowl of rice, and are increasingly asking for marketing data and statistical information.
 They are in need of fact-based planning and long-term strategies.
 While examining the successes and failures of Korean companies as leading indicators, it would be possible to re-examine low-risk entry and local management.
 We also believe it is important to analyze the internal management in the Vietnamese market of Korean companies that have entered the market earlier.